 Cases can sometimes attract popular names in the media or within legal circles.

-A list of popular names is available in Clinch, Legal Research: A Practitioner's Handbook (2010), p.373
+A list of popular names is available in Clinch, Legal Research: A Practitioner's Handbook (2019)

-You can also search for cases using their popular names on Justcite (see this list of names).
+You can also search for cases using their popular names on Justcite.

-For more detailed information on finding historical cases, see the Legal History Research Guide.
+For more detailed information on finding historical cases, see our Legal History Research Guide and the National Archive's guide, Trials in the Old Bailey and the Central Criminal Court.

 When the Court is sitting, you can view live footage of the hearings via the Supreme Court Live website.